 TMJ Disorder can sometimes be a mysterious condition since determining the exact cause can be complicated.
 However, there are certain contributing factors that seem to aggravate the condition, the most common being stress.

 All of these symptoms can indicate that the stress in your life has manifested in your jaw joint.
 The joint is working overtime, taxing the muscles, the teeth, and even the gums.
-Managing the stress in your life may take some time, but there are ways to protect your joints, teeth, and muscles in the meantime.
+Managing the pressure in your life may take some time, but there are ways to protect your joints, teeth, and muscles in the meantime.

 If you have questions or would like to schedule an appointment, please contact Dr. Larry Wolford’s office using our online contact form or call 214-828-9115.